 For those with Canada's College and University Libraries

 EBSCO, an industry leader that has long invested in the library business, is investing in library leadership development.
-LLEAD is delighted and honoured that EBSCO is contributing five bursaries, $1000 CAD each, for LLEAD students from Canada's college and university libraries.
+LLEAD is delighted and honoured that EBSCO is supporting LLEAD.
+EBSCO's support allows LLEAD to offer bursaries of up to $1000 CAD each for LLEAD students from Canada's college and university libraries.
 The EBSCO LLEAD Bursary provides financial assistance to Canadian librarians, information professionals or library staff members employed in a Canadian college or university library who would not otherwise have the financial means to participate in LLEAD.

 For those with BC Public Libraries

 The Public Libraries Branch will provide $1000 CAD bursaries for six students from BC's small or remote libraries who would otherwise not be able to participate.